Conference Policy & Code of Conduct

 All participants are expected to maintain a high level of professionalism, respect, and maturity toward one another, including teachers, staff, the Secretariat, hotel personnel, and fellow delegates.

-The possession or use of alcohol, drugs, tobacco, vaping, or any intoxicants is strictly prohibited at TMUN and on hotel premises.
+Note that the possession or use of alcohol, drugs, tobacco, vaping, or any intoxicants is strictly prohibited at TMUN and on hotel premises.

 Technology Use Policy